 Mayor Jack Thomas and the Park City Council on Thursday are scheduled to consider extending two deadlines related to the transaction between City Hall and Greenpark Cohousing, LLC.
 One deals with the financing and the other with the due diligence period, which is the window when a potential purchaser delves into details about a property.

 The group wants both of the deadlines extended from June 15 to Aug.
-15. The settlement deadline would remain Sept.
-1.

 The City Council has pushed back deadlines related to the sale three times.
 The original deadlines were in the spring and early summer of 2013.